 AudioNomad + Syren

-The Audio Nomad project is an exciting new development in Australian Research and Development that combines the skills and talents of Artists with those of Scientists in an imaginative collaboration that is developing technologies to support and deliver creative public sound-art events.
+[dropcap character=”T”]he Audio Nomad project is an exciting development in Australian Research and Development that combines the skills and talents of Artists with those of Scientists in an imaginative collaboration that is developing technologies to support and deliver creative public sound-art events.
 Our specific interests are in location sensitive, mobile audio systems that generate immersive sound experiences.
 Our approach is to mould our research and development around the real world demands of ambitious public art projects challenging more conventional technology driven approaches ~ AudioNomad is creatively driven!

 The AudioNomad research programme is a collaboration between the Artist Dr. Nigel Helyer (Sonic Objects; Sonic Architecture) and the University of New South Wales (Prof. Chris Rizos of the Satellite Navigation and Positioning Lab (S.N.A.P.) and Dr. Daniel Woo of the Human/Computer Interface Lab (H.C.I.).
-The project is co-funded by the Australia Council and the Australian Research Council under an Arts and Science linkage scheme entitled “Synapse”.
+The initial project was co-funded by the Australia Council and the Australian Research Council under an Arts and Science linkage scheme entitled “Synapse”.

 image